Monkeypox disproportionately affecting people of color, data shows

 DENVER (KDVR) — Monkeypox cases are rapidly rising in the U.S., with cases surpassing 14,000 this week.

-The Centers for Disease Control and Prevention announced additional supply of the limited vaccine is on the way, but medical experts are urging leaders to distribute the medicine to communities who need it.
+The Centers for Disease Control and Prevention announced an additional supply of the limited vaccine is on the way, but medical experts are urging leaders to distribute the medicine to communities that need it.

 Health officials have delivered messaging on the disease’s impact on people in the gay community, but new demographic data shows monkeypox is disproportionately affecting people of color, too.